Nikos Sevastopoulos: International career

 Sevastopoulos played for Greece U19 4 times for the qualifiers and the group stage of the European Championship in 1963.
 He scored his only goal in the 7–2 triumph over West Germany at home, on 13 April.

 Personal life

-Since 1974, Sevastopoulos started working as a bartender at the Hilton Hotel of Athens, alongside his football obligations at Vyzas Magara.
+Since 1974, Sevastopoulos started working as a bartender at the Hilton Hotel of Athens, alongside his football obligations at Vyzas Megara.
 He stayed at the Hilton bar until 1997, without missing a break in between, traveling to Canada or Brazil to compete in 5X5 or 6X6 football tournaments with famous veterans from abroad.
 He later worked in a cosmetics company with his wife.